 As a visitor to Prague you’re almost guaranteed to walk past a number of tourist shops selling souvenirs that are, quite frankly, to be avoided.
 Hint: matryoshka dolls (also known as Russian nesting dolls or babushkas) are not Czech!
 Instead, we recommend you use your precious Czech Korunas to support local artists and designers, especially those with a penchant for sustainable design.
 From locally-made recycled stationery to organic t-shirts and hand-made accessories adorned with original Prague-themed motifs, there are some lovely green alternatives if you get off the main drag.
 Local design markets, which are a growing phenomenon in Prague, are also a great place to pick up unique pieces by Czech designers (check our events page to see what’s on).
 Our tip: Pragtique is a wonderfully hidden spot to pick up high quality souvenirs by local designers.

-Though Prague is famous for being one of Europe’s most well-preserved cities, it is still full of abandoned industrial buildings that just recently have been coming back to life.
+Prague is full of abandoned industrial buildings that just recently have been coming back to life.
 In recent years, a number of old factories, warehouses and train stations have been renovated to create eclectic spaces for the public to enjoy cultural and recreational events.
 So look no further to feel the alive atmosphere of Prague’s more up-and-coming side with the locals!
 Our tip: Vnitroblock, a former factory for brewery parts, now offers an urban-chic cafe, mini-cinema, dance/yoga studio and shop selling local brands.

 You’ve probably heard that Czech cuisine is heavy on meat and beer, but despite this, Prague’s vegetarian, vegan and raw scene has been booming in past years.
 So fear not, veggie-lovers: you’ll be spoiled for choice!
 A number of places are also managing to offer organic options.
 So as we say here in the Czech Republic, dobrou chut’!
 Our tip: Plevel is a great place to try a vegan version of the traditional Czech dish goulash.

-For 167 more tips on where to go in Prague, check out our book!
+For 167 more tips on where to go in Prague, check out the print or digital version of our book!
 And note that bringing your Prague Green City Guide with you unlocks special discounts for several hostels, shops and restaurants.
 Enjoy! 🙂